pengfei99/LLMPlayplace/ollama/README.md

 # Run model locally, the below code download and deploy a model called llama3 via ollama in the container ollama

 docker exec -it ollama ollama run llama3

+# You can also get a prompt of the ollama container
+docker exec -it ollama bash
+# after the above command

 # the detail of the model can be found here
 https://ollama.com/library/llama3